Deeplite/neutrino/docs/engine.rst

 Output
 ------

 You can get the PyTorch object of the optimized model from ``Neutrino.run()`` function call.
+The following output is obtained when the export format is provided as ``['onnx', 'jit']``.
 The engine also exports the reference model in FP32 and the optimized model in FP32 or FP16 (See :ref:`fp16`) in **onnx format** with dynamic input size, **pytorch script** format, and a proprietary **Neutrino pickle** format, as follows: